Righting Wrongs: Alternate ending

-In an alternate ending, both Si and Ha survive.
+In an alternate ending used in the English and Mandarin versions, both Si and Ha survive.
 Ha, however, is arrested and sentenced to eight years in prison for manslaughter (the Mandarin dub has him given a life sentence for first-degree murder).

 The 2022 UK Blu-ray release features two additional endings - both of which alternate on the fates of either Si or Ha.
 The viewer can choose between the four different endings of the "Ultimate Cut" or let the "Ending Randomiser" select the ending.

 An unused edit of the Hong Kong ending sees a yacht pass by Ha's lifeless body on the ocean.
 The women aboard want to save him, but the yacht's owner turns the ship away instead.